Saturday, November 14, 2015

 "Let them fire the first shot.
 Then let them have it."
 Six hundred people are killed, almost all workers.

-• Orders the crushing of the Parisian revolt that follows, so enthusiastically that he accompanies the troops himself
+• Orders crushing the Parisian revolt that follows, accompanying the troops himself:

 Internet without more information